For Parents and Caregivers

 Emphasize to your child that they can tell you anything.
 Tell them you will always love them no matter what.
 Tell them you will always keep them safe.

 If your child does tell you about something that is bothering them, take the time to really listen.
 Ask them if there is anything you can do to help – even if the problem seems resolved.
 This will create a bond of trust.
 Your child will know that you support them, and they will remember this if they ever do need to tell you something really important.

 Tell your children that you love them!
 Use affirming language!
 Then tell them again.
 Sometimes an abuser may tell a child that they are not worthy of other people’s love, that a non-offending parent will choose the abuser over the child, or that a child is not special.
 The best way to combat these powerful messages is to tell your child your love them, that they are special, and that you will protect them from any harm.

 People abuse children for a multitude of reasons.
-Some common reasons may be that they wish to exert power and control over a child or they were also abused as a child.
+Some common reasons may be that they wish to exert power and control over a child or they wish to fulfill their sexual urges.
 Whatever the reason, it is important not to make excuses for abuse.
-While understanding an abuser’s actions helps the community with prevention and treatment, abuse should never be excused or diminished.
+While understanding an abuser’s actions may help the community with prevention and treatment, abuse should never be excused or diminished.
 Those who abuse are actively making a choice – indeed a series of choices – to hurt a child.

-In most cases, the sexual predator is someone that the child knows and trusts.
+In most cases, perpetrators of abuse are people that the child knows and trusts.

 90% of child sexual abuse victims know their abusers.